gotsysdba/oci-arch-apex-ords/README.md

 | **Disaster Recovery**        | FALSE | FALSE | FALSE | TRUE | TRUE |
 | **Dataguard**                | FALSE | FALSE | FALSE | TRUE | TRUE |

-<mark>Always Free Notice:</mark> This architecture for Always Free utilises most of the Always Free resources; it is expected that your tenancy does not have anything provisioned otherwise deployment will fail with limit issues.
+_**Always Free Notice:**_ This architecture for Always Free utilises most of the Always Free resources; it is expected that your tenancy does not have anything provisioned otherwise deployment will fail with limit issues.

 ### L Architecture Diagram